jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.7.2 AverageUpslopeFlowpathLength

-Measures the average length of all upslope flowpaths draining each grid cell.
+Measures the average length of all upslope flowpaths draining each grid cell..

 *Parameters*: